exakat/exakat-docs/Reference/Rules/Type/NoRealComparison.rst

   Avoid comparing decimal numbers with ==, ===, !==, !=.
 Real numbers have an `error <https://www.php.net/error>`_ margin which is random, and makes it very difficult to match even if the compared value is a literal.

 PHP uses an internal representation in base 2 : any number difficult to represent with this base (like 0.1 or 0.7) will have a margin of `error <https://www.php.net/error>`_.
+Use precision formulas with `abs() <https://www.php.net/abs>`_ to approximate values with a given precision, or avoid reals altogether.

 .. code-block:: php